Tungsten Moon landscape

 The radar system has a range of 2000 meters and measures height above terrain and vertical velocity (rate of altitude change).
 Using the Doppler effect, the radar also computes a horizontal speed when the spacecraft is within 45 degrees of vertical.
 The horizontal speed is fed into a cross-pointer indicator to give the pilot a visual indication of the horizontal speed and direction.
 Radar system displays and readouts are located on the right-hand side of the cockpit windows.

 The inertial measurement unit (IMU) has a three-axis gyroscope and accelerometer package that detects acceleration and the axis and magnitude of any spacecraft rotation.
-The gyro system can even measure the rotation of the moon when SkyDart is parked on the ground.
-From the rotation, it can infer which direction the spacecraft is facing, and its latitude.

 Packet Radio System